GimSwap/gimswap-smart-contracts/README.md

 # GimSwap
 <!-- prettier-ignore-end -->

-This repository contains the smart contracts for Gimswap, which can be used on EVM-compatible blockchains.
+This repository contains the smart contracts for [GimSwap](https://www.gimswap.com), which can be used on EVM-compatible blockchains.
 All contracts are written in [Solidity](https://soliditylang.org/) and managed by the [Hardhat](https://hardhat.org/) framework.

 ## Setup